indrayam/spinnaker-the-hard-way/DistributedKuberntesInstallation.md

 - Spinnaker will be installed on Kubernetes
 - Kubernetes Cluster is already avaialble.
 My setup highlights:
   - One VM acting as Control Plane Master (4vCPUx8GB)
-  - 5 Cluster Nodes (4vCPUx8GB) each running Ubuntu 16.04
+  - 9 Cluster Nodes (4vCPUx8GB) each running Ubuntu 16.04
-  - Kubernetes version: 1.11.2 version
+  - Kubernetes version: 1.13.3 version
-- Use an additional VM running Ubuntu 16.04 for the following purposes:
+- Use an additional VM (2vCPUx4GB) running Ubuntu 16.04 for the following purposes:
   - Running Halyard
-  - Running TCP Proxy for my Kubernetes Cluster
+  - Running TCP Proxy (Nginx) for my Kubernetes Cluster
   - Run NFS Server for Minion installation

-You can choose to install each on a separate VM.
+Let's talk about the additional VM.
+You can choose to install Halyard, TCP Proxy (Nginx) and NFS Server each on a separate VM.
 However, I decided to keep it simple and use a single VM for that.
 So when I refer to VM running Nginx as a TCP Proxy or Halyard or NFS Server, I am talking about this Node.
 Let's call it `ENTRY` VM.

 I decided to run it on my internal OpenStack cluster.
 You can follow this along on any Public Cloud provider offering IaaS.
 [Digital Ocean](https://www.digitalocean.com/) would be a good choice.